Chrestomanci: The Worlds

-The series takes place in multiverse setting called the Related Worlds.
+The series takes place in a multiverse setting called the Related Worlds.
 The worlds have branched from common ancestors at important events in history such as English and French victories in the Battle of Agincourt, or the success or failure of the Gunpowder Plot.
 A few people can move between worlds, at least non-materially.
 It is common for people to have parallel selves in other worlds.
 The principal setting for the series is World 12A.

 World 12A is reminiscent of Britain during the Edwardian era.
 There are known to be other worlds with British governments, probably all of series 12 and some others; even more worlds have an England in or near Europe.
 The Chrestomanci has representatives in some other worlds but does not know all other worlds.
 Indeed, Witch Week is set in a world even closer to the real one.
 Its existence is a surprise to Chrestomanci Christopher Chant and he cannot easily identify it.

 Magic

 In World 12A, "magic is as common as music is with us", Jones explains.
-That may be the norm, but on the other hand, a world where almost everyone has detectable magic is rare or unique to the world of Witch Week.
+While that is the norm, a world where everyone has detectable magic is rare or unique to the story of Witch Week.

 Ordinary English language of the series distinguishes "enchanters" from sorcerers from witches, etc., partly by the degree or greatness of their magic.

 As a class, enchanters have the most magic and are rare.
 They may have as many as nine lives; those with nine lives have the most magic and are few in number.
 Nine-lived enchanters known as the Chrestomanci are unique across all the Related Worlds: i.e., they have no alternate selves.

-One crucial sort of magic is the capability to travel between worlds, at least in spirit—at least, to travel with some knowledge and control.
-Whether spirit-travel in the Related Worlds explains some experiences of ordinary people is not directly addressed.
+One crucial sort of magic is the capability to travel between worlds with some knowledge and control, at least in spirit.
+The fact that spirit-travel in the Related Worlds explains some experiences of ordinary people, is not directly addressed.